 CLAUDIA ZIEGLER ACEMYAN, PH.D.

-Dr. Acemyan completed her Ph.D. in psychology at Rice University where she studied human factors and human-computer interaction.
+Dr. Acemyan completed her Ph.D. in human factors/human-computer interaction psychology at Rice University.
 Her education also includes a M.A. in architecture from U.C.L.A., a M. Arch. from Rice University, and B.A. in psychology from the University of Michigan, Ann Arbor.